 The main goal of patching systems is distributing software updates, primarily patches, to fix known vulnerabilities.
 This guarantees that the organization’s systems have installed the most recent feature updates and security patches.

 By routinely installing updates, organizations can lower the attack surface and risks associated with known vulnerabilities.
+Conversely, a vulnerability assessment system involves identifying and resolving potential threats, even for which a fix may not exist.

+It adopts a proactive stance by regularly scanning the company’s systems to find potential vulnerabilities and rank them according to severity.
 Organizations that wish to address vulnerabilities that patching systems alone might not be able to solve can benefit from vulnerability management’s broader perspective on security threats.

 For the patch management and vulnerability management systems to function together, vulnerabilities must be reported to the former by the latter.
+The patch management system then applies the relevant patches to fix these vulnerabilities.

+The organization’s systems are safeguarded against known and new risks by continuing this procedure.
 Also, patching is not a solution for every vulnerability.
 To ensure a comprehensive approach to security, vulnerability management may recommend other remediation options.

 The security team plays a crucial part in patch and vulnerability management by supervising the entire procedure.
 They monitor the company’s systems, organize vulnerability scans, set remediation priorities, and ensure security fixes are applied on time.
+By working together, the security team may successfully reduce the risks provided by threat actors and sustain a robust security posture.

 How Can Vulnerability and Patch Management Help Your Business